The Linear Point Standard Ruler with DESI DR1 and DR2 Data: DESI Linear Point Measurements and Comparisons

 \subsection{DR1 results}

 We present the \slp\ estimates for correlation function measurements for DR1 samples in Table \ref{tab:Y1_results}, along with the \qisolp\ and $y_\mathrm{LP}$ measurements and the $\chi^2$ values corresponding to each fit\footnote{The $\chi^2$ value for the \lrgelg\ tracer post-reconstruction is observed to be smaller than that of other tracers.
 We estimate that this occurs in about 1\% of samples; we therefore consider this a reasonable value.}.
-We plot the pre- and post-reconstruction correlation functions, zoomed in on the region used in the linear point pipeline with quintic degree polynomial fits, in Figure \ref{fig:Y1_LP}, along with the measured linear points (gray band around dashed vertical line, and colored band around solid vertical line, respectively).
+We plot the pre- and post-reconstruction correlation functions, zoomed in on the region used in the linear point pipeline with quintic polynomial fits, in Figure \ref{fig:Y1_LP}, along with the measured linear points (gray band around dashed vertical line, and colored band around solid vertical line, respectively).
 The vertical dotted line shows $s_\mathrm{LP}^{\rm lin.th.}$.

 We note that we were not able to measure a linear point on the pre-reconstruction \bgs\ correlation function.
 We present its polynomial fit in Figure \ref{fig:Y1_LP}, where we see that no peak was identified within the fitting range.
-This highlights a major drawback of the linear point pipeline -- when the correlation function is poorly constrained due to low signal-to-noise ratio and/or large errors, a polynomial is not an optimal fitting function and the linear point feature simply cannot be identified.
+This highlights a major drawback of the linear point pipeline -- when the correlation function is poorly constrained due to low signal-to-noise ratio and/or large errors, a polynomial is no longer an adequate fitting function and the linear point feature cannot be identified.
 In these cases, reconstruction becomes essential for improving the signal-to-noise ratio and measuring the linear point.
-We explore this in more detail in Appendix \ref{sec:bgs_bad}.
+We explore this in more detail in Appendix \ref{sec:bgs_bad}, and discuss alternative fitting functions in Appendix \ref{sec:alteratives}.

 The naive expectation is that the linear point measured in pre-reconstructed fields (gray bands) should be slightly smaller at lower $z$.
 This was difficult to see in the mocks, and is not obviously the case in DR1; the higher redshift \elgt\ sample especially, appears to be shifted to smaller values than the others.
 (Note that we have {\em not} multiplied any of our \slp\ values by 1.005 as suggested by \cite{anselmi2016_lp, anselmi2017_sdss}.)
 The \elgo\ sample has relatively noisier clustering measurements, and \elgt\ has low completeness and irregular footprint for DESI DR1 \cite{desi2024_ii, desi2024_iii}.
 This increased noise is expected to distort the polynomial interpolation especially of the pre-reconstruction correlation functions (see $\chi^2$ for pre-recon \elgo\ in Table \ref{tab:Y1_results}), ultimately leading to larger estimates of uncertainties on the linear point (this is especially evident for \elgo\ in Fig \ref{fig:Y1_LP}).